Have you ever seen black hairy caterpillars and wondered what they were? If so, you’re not alone!

 Unlike many other black hairy caterpillars in this guide, the caterpillar has orange and frequently gray hairs in addition to its base color of black.

-The popular “woolly bear,” which has red in the middle and black ends, is linked to this caterpillar and is frequently seen crawling across highways in the late summer.
+The popular “woolly bear,” with red in the middle and black ends, is linked to this caterpillar and frequently crawls across highways in the late summer.

 The Arctia Caja adult moth is enormous and stunning, with vivid orange-red hindwings with deep blue-black spots.